DjordjeR/python_calculator/README.md

 ```

 ## Usage
-Type 'quit to close the script
+Type 'quit' to close the script

 Type your equation is the following form:
 ```